06 Apr A Dead Tooth Is More Common Than You Thought – Here’s How To Fix It By Ope Sodeinde, London Dental Specialists

 There are ways we can help to prevent tooth decay ourselves.
 As always, simple is best, and it mostly comes down to maintaining good oral hygiene and having a healthy diet.
 Clearly, nobody goes out looking to sustain trauma to their teeth, but being aware of just how delicate your teeth are is extremely important.

-Crown fittings are used when the tooth is very badly decayed or broken.
-Whilst a root canal cleans the tooth of bad bacteria and helps to prevent future infection, it does not rebuild strength in the tooth after severe decay or prevent it from weakening.
+Crown after a root canal treatment is crucial in ensuring that the tooth survives for a long time.
+This is because root canal treatments clean teeth and prevent future infection but does not rebuild strength in the tooth after severe decay or prevent it from weakening.

 Dental crowns aren’t always needed after a root canal, especially in the front teeth which undergo less bite pressure; however in some cases a dental crown can be beneficial in sealing and reinforcing the tooth.
 A dental crown (or veneer) might be beneficial if the tooth is weak, sensitive, if it has become discoloured during the decay, or if it has been treated for tooth decay in the past.

-When done by a professional, both treatments should be safe and successful.
+When done by a specialist, both treatments should be safe and successful.
 Most importantly, they should leave you feeling in control and confident about your healthy and beautiful smile.